traefik/traefik/docs/basics.md

 - `version` : Print version
 - `storeconfig` : Store the static traefik configuration into a Key-value stores.
 Please refer to the [Store Træfik configuration](/user-guide/kv-config/#store-trfk-configuration) section to get documentation on it.
+- `bug`: The easiest way to submit a pre-filled issue.

 Each command may have related flags.
 All those related flags will be displayed with :